arnedesmedt/vue-ads-table-tree/README.md

 - `end`: *(type: number, default: `undefined`)* The end index to show only a slice of the rows.
 - `slots`: *(type: Object, default: {})* A list of slots that are passed from parent components.
 If this object doesn't contain any attributes, the default component slots will be used.
+- `export-name`: *(type: string, default: `''`)* The name of the export file to download.
+This is by default an empty string.
+If you change the name an export will be triggered.
+After the export happened, you can change the name back to an empty string.
+- `full-export`: *(type: boolean, default: true)* If this is true, all the known data of the table will be downloaded.
+If this is false, only the filtered and sorted data will be downloaded.
 - `call-rows`: *(type: Function, default: `() => []`)* This function will be called if additional root rows needs to  be loaded.
 It will give you only one parameter:
     - `indexes`: *(type: array)* A list of indexes in the rows array you need to load.